Kurento/kurento/source/mastering/kurento_protocol.rst

 The aim of this tools is to generate the client code and also the glue code needed in the server-side.
 For code generation it uses `Freemarker <http://freemarker.org/>`_ as template engine.
-The typicall way to use Kurento Module Creater is by running a command like this:
+The typical way to use Kurento Module Creator is by running a command like this:

 .. sourcecode:: sh